readex-eu/readex-scorep/README.md

 # readex-scorep
-A modified version of Score-P that is to be used with READEX
+This repository contains a modified version of Score-P that is to be used with READEX.
+Please do not write to the Score-P mailing list, but report issues on github unless you can reproduce them with an official Score-P release.